mhansinger/WasserSteinCombustion/README.md

 of temperature are considered, the corresponding Wasserstein metric in units of Kelvin can be interpreted as the average difference between the values of temperature from the two distributions.
 In the case of multidimensional distributions, each dimension is normalized before pair-wise distances are calculated.
-The choice of the normalization method is application-specic.
+The choice of the normalization method is application-speciffc.
 In the present study, the marginal standard deviation is chosen.
 The so obtained W2 represents the averaged difference, which is proportional to the marginal standard deviations, between samples from the two distributions.

-The evaluation procedure is based on th work of:
+The evaluation procedure is based on the work of:
    -   Johnson, R., Wu, H., and Ihme, M. A general probabilistic approach for the quantitative assessment of LES combustion models.
         Combust.
 Flame 183, pp. 88-101, 2017.